LucasWanJZ/Blade-Of-Honor/README.md

 ## Future Work
 - instruction sheet at Game Start ✅
+- does not work properly on Google Chrome or Microsoft Edge
 - improve game mechanics (Recovery, Stagger, Punish)
 - Second Attack